 We can't wait to meet with you and help you to plan your special occasion.

 Planning a wedding is no small task.
-It can be overwhelming from the very beginning.
-I’ve noticed throughout the years that couples tend to enjoy their engagement season that much more when they:
+It can be overwhelming from the moment you get engaged.
+I’ve noticed throughout the years that couples tend to enjoy planning when they:

-I’m constantly researching the best vendors in new areas, so I completely understand the time and energy it takes to sift through dozens of vendors to find the one you clique with.
-As you’re inquiring and chatting with potential vendors, I urge you to communicate clearly:
+Our team is constantly researching the best vendors in different areas, so I understand the time and energy it takes to sift through dozens of vendors to find the one you clique with.
+As you’re inquiring and chatting with potential vendors, I urge you to chat clearly about: